github/docs/content/admin/enterprise-management/increasing-storage-capacity.md

 ### Increasing the root partition size using an existing appliance

+{% note %}

+**Note:** Before proceeding with the steps below, put your instance in maintenance mode.
+For more information, see "[Enabling and scheduling maintenance mode](/enterprise/{{ currentVersion }}/admin/guides/installation/enabling-and-scheduling-maintenance-mode)."

+{% endnote %}

 1. Attach a new disk to your {% data variables.product.prodname_ghe_server %} appliance.
 2. Run the `parted` command to format the disk:
   ```shell